 LlamaFirewall

-Open-source AI guardrail framework published by Meta AI (May 2025).
+Open-source AI guardrail framework published by Meta AI (arXiv:2505.03574, submitted April 2025) and distributed in the Purple Llama project.
 Designed for building secure AI agents; provides three specialized guardrail components that operate at different points in the agent execution pipeline.
+The framework is a final runtime defense layer supporting system-level, use-case-specific safety policies rather than a single universal filter.

 Architecture: Three Components